 In 1997, he was appointed as President and Chief Executive Officer of Fleximage, a subsidiary of Aérospatiale based in Paris specialising in image analysis software development for intelligence services.
 During the first four years, revenues increased fivefold.
 In 2001, he became President and CEO of Spot Image, a newly created subsidiary of the French Space Agency CNES (Centre National des Etudes Spatiales) and EADS (now Airbus).
 Based in Toulouse, Spot Image commercialised images acquired by the SPOT satellite constellation.

 In July 2005, he joined EADS Defence & Security (rebranded Cassidian in 2010 before being integrated as Airbus Defence and Space) as President of EADS Secure Networks, a subsidiary specialising in critical communication systems.
 He was then promoted to CEO of Integrated Systems, which developed systems and services for customers in the defence and security field around the world.

 Born in 1961, Jean-Marc obtained an Engineering Degree from the Advanced School of Electricity (SUPELEC) in 1985 and a PhD in Physics from Paris University (Paris 7) in 1989.

-Jean-Marc is also « Chevalier de l’ordre national de la Légion d’honneur » as well as « Chevalier de l’ordre national du Mérite ».
+Married and father of three, Jean-Marc is a licensed private pilot.
+Jean-Marc has also been knighted ‘Chevalier de l’ordre national de la Légion d’honneur’ as well as ‘Chevalier de l’ordre national du Mérite’.